All India Institute of Medical Sciences, Delhi: Rankings

 AIIMS was the first Indian medical center to perform a successful cardiac transplant.
 The surgery was performed by P Venugopal, the ex-director of AIIMS, in 1994.
 AIIMS is an advanced center of stem cell therapy in India, especially cardiac and neurological.
 It holds a reputation of being a pioneer in stem cell injection.
-The first in-vitro fertilization facility in the public sector was set up at AIIMS, New Delhi in February 2008.
+The first in-vitro fertilization facility in the public sector was set up at AIIMS, Delhi in February 2008.

-AIIMS New Delhi was ranked 204th in the world and first in South Asia in the category of Life Sciences and Medicine by QS WUR in 2022.
+AIIMS Delhi was ranked 204th in the world and first in South Asia in the category of Life Sciences and Medicine by QS WUR in 2022.
 The institute was also featured in the World's Best Hospitals 2020 – Top 100 by Newsweek.

-AIIMS New Delhi was ranked first among medical colleges in India by the National Institutional Ranking Framework in 2024.
+AIIMS Delhi was ranked first among medical colleges in India by the National Institutional Ranking Framework in 2024.
 It was also ranked first in India by India Today in 2024 and first among government colleges by Outlook India in 2024.